Creation of a Center

 Mark Polhemus, MD, Timothy Endy, MD, MPH, and Rosemary Rochford, PhD have combined they’re efforts to enrich health and wellness globally thru scholarship, exploration, leadership and advocacy.
 CGHATS is a consortium for multidisciplinary opportunities in applied research, bringing together a multitude of experts in a wide range of scientific and healthcare fields.

-Mark Polhemus, MD has been engaged in scientific research and clinical medicine for more than years.
+Mark Polhemus, MD has been engaged in scientific research and clinical medicine for more than four years.
 His area of expertise is translational science, overseas research development and collaboration, and clinical infectious disease.

 Timothy Endy, MD, MPH has studied infectious disease worldwide as both a scientist and clinician for the past twenty six years.
 He is an international expert in the field of dengue and dengue hemorrhagic fever and emerging viral pathogens.